sncheca/gyro/README.md

 In addition, `gyro` depends on [Google Resonance](https://resonance-audio.github.io/resonance-audio/), which is Google's open source ambisonics and spatial audio project.
 Resonance is available in many forms already, such as Unity, FMOD, DAW Plugin, etc, but for some reason, there wasn't a Max version, which is why I made `gyro`. `Gyro` uses the C++ source code that can be found [here](https://github.com/resonance-audio/resonance-audio).

 ## Prerequisites
-You must have `git-lfs` in order to download the demo file.
-To install git-lfs, open terminal and run `brew install git-lfs`.
-Read more about git-lfs [here](https://docs.github.com/en/github/managing-large-files/versioning-large-files).

 The other prerequisites are identical to those for the `min-devkit`, copy-pasted below.